github/codeql/docs/language/writing-codeql-queries/ql-tutorials/catch-the-fire-starter.rst

 Select the southerners
 ----------------------

 This time you only need to consider a specific group of villagers, namely those living in the south of the village.
-Instead of writing ``getLocation() = "south"`` in all your queries, you could define a new :doc:`predicate <ql-language-reference:predicates>` ``isSouthern``:
+Instead of writing ``getLocation() = "south"`` in all your queries, you could define a new :ref:`predicate <predicates>` ``isSouthern``:

 .. code-block:: ql